bdwilson/hubitat/OwnTracks-Presence/README.md

 above after location when you use this URL below___.
 For instance, mine looks like this: https://cloud.hubitat.com/api/xxx-xxx-xx-xxx/apps/xx/location/Brian?access_token=adafae03-0330-4aeb-b15e-xxxxxxxxx.
+___Keep in mind, if you replace your hub and restore from a backup your Hubitat cloud URL will change!
+Make sure you adjust all your automations should you restore from a backup to a new hub.___
 3. You use the same URL for all of your users, just change the information after /location/ within the URL
 4. Now paste this URL into your browser and make sure you get the following response: <code>["This is the right URL!
 Add it directly into the OwnTracks URL field and make sure your virtual presence device is configured with the the location/region and user ([User]) within the device preferences."]</code>
 4. In the OwnTracks app